An Introduction to Probabilistic Programming: Syntax

 \begin{grammar}[mathescape,caption={First-order probabilistic programming language (FOPPL)},label=lang:foppl,float=tp,floatplacement=tbp] $v ::=$ $\textrm{variable}$ $c ::=$ $\textrm{constant value or primitive operation}$ $f ::=$ $\textrm{procedure}$ $e ::=$ $c$ | $v$ | (let [$v$ $e_1$] $e_2$) | (if $e_1$ $e_2$ $e_3$) | ($f$ $e_1$ $\ldots$ $e_n$) | ($c$ $e_1$ $\ldots$ $e_n$) | (sample $e$) | (observe $e_1$ $e_2$) $q ::=$ $e$ | (defn $f$ [$v_1$ $\ldots$ $v_n$] $e$) $q$ \end{grammar}

 The FOPPL is a Lisp variant that is based on Clojure \citep{hickey2008clojure}.
-Lisp variants are all substantially similar and are often referred to as dialects.
 The syntax of the FOPPL is specified by the grammar in Language~\ref{lang:foppl}.
 A grammar like this formulates a set of production rules, which are recursive, from which all valid programs must be constructed.

 We define the FOPPL in terms of two sets of production rules: one for expressions $e$ and another for programs $q$.
 Each set of rules is shown on the right hand side of \fop{$::=$} separated by a \fop{$|$}.
 We will here provide a very brief self-contained explanation of each of the production rules.
 For those who wish to read about programming languages essentials in further detail, we recommend the books by \citet{abelson1996structure} and \citet{friedman2008essentials}.